 In 2010, Baylor University Center for Christian Music Studies awarded Mark the Award for Exemplary Leadership in Christian Music.
 Hayes received the first place composition award in the eighth annual John Ness Beck Foundation competition.

 Mark arranged and orchestrated the music for Civil War Voices, which won six awards including “Best Musical” in the 2010 Midtown International Theatre Festival in New York.
-His latest venture in musical theater is “We’ll Meet Again,” which premiered at the Historic Savannah Theatre in Savannah, GA in 2022 to high acclaim.
+His latest venture in musical theater is “We’ll Meet Again,” which premiered at the Historic Savannah Theatre in Savannah, GA in 2022 to high acclaim and toured the Southeast in 2023.

 Mark first conducted his Te Deum and Magnificat at Carnegie Hall in New York in May 2007, with additional performances in 2008 & 2009.
 Hayes conducted the Community and Church Honor Choir at 2008 MCDA Convention and led the Community and Church Honor Choir at the SWACDA Regional Convention in 2010 featuring his Gloria.
 He conducted the world premiere of his new work for chorus, orchestra and narrator, The American Spirit, at Lincoln Center in May 2011 and the world premiere of his Requiem at Lincoln Center May 27, 2013.
 In October 2014 Hayes conducted the European premiere of his Requiem in St. Ignatius Basilica in Rome as part of The Festival Pro Musica E Arte Sacra.
 In March 2019 Mark helped plan and lead the Ecumenical Worship Service for the national ACDA convention in Kansas City, MO.
 On November 12, 2019, Hayes conducted his Requiem in Brasília, Brazil featuring the Coro Sinfônico Communitário and Orquestra Sinfônica.
 He regularly conducts his works for chorus and orchestra at Carnegie Hall and Lincoln Center.

 Whether concertizing on the other side of the globe or composing at his home in Kansas City, Missouri, Mark is blessed to live out his mission “to create beautiful music for the world.